int128/terraform-aws-nat-instance/README.md

 | vpc\_id | ID of the VPC | string | n/a | yes |

 ## Outputs

+Outputs are empty string for disabled costly resources.

 | Name | Description |
 |------|-------------|